 LED grow light bulb:

 Single LED grow light bulbs are a great option for a subtle addition to your home.
 They can be placed in any lamp or light fixture to help your plants grow while looking natural.
-If this is what you’re after, choose the white full spectrum globe.
-You can also get individual globe colours if you’re after a specific type of growth.
-They are a great low cost option.
+If you’re just delving into the grow light world and are looking to test it out, this is a cheap option to start with.

 Need a hanging fixture to put your new grow light bulb in?
 Try these pendants which can be hung at the needed level and turn your indoor plant collection into a well-lit feature.